Relkayam/Beginners-Book-O-WDS-Design/_sources/Optimization_of_branch_networks.md

 ## 5. From Theory to Practice

 The next chapter provides a complete, hands-on Jupyter Notebook to guide you through using these optimization methods with `BNHA`.
-We will explore practical scenarios, including:
+I will explore practical scenarios, including:

 1.  **Analyzing an Existing Network:** Calculating pressures and velocities to identify hydraulic bottlenecks.
 2.  **Optimizing a New Design:** Using the discrete model to find the most economical pipe diameters for a new irrigation system.